Kokonico/ObjLog/README.md

 ### I want to log messages, but I don't want to print them to the console or a log file, and I don't want to store them in memory!

-1, that's useless why? and 2, you can do that!
+1. That's useless, but 2. you can do that!

 ```python
 from objlog import LogNode